iolfcv/CRIB_Data_Generator/SETUP.md

 ## Step 3.
 Download `backgrounds.zip`
 1. This is required only if you would like to render data on top of a cluttered background rather than on a blank image (setting can be specified in `data_generation_parameters.json`).
 2. Extract `backgrounds.zip` at `CRIB_data_generator/backgrounds`

+## Step 4.
+Install Requirements
+1. Make sure you are using Python 3.5+ (using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is recommended).
+2. `pip install numpy opencv-python`